joshbermanssw/joshbermanssw/README.md

 ### Hi there 👋

-- Software Developer at SSW Sydney - https://ssw.com.au/people/josh-berman
+- Software Developer at SSW Sydney - [ssw.com.au/people/josh-berman](https://ssw.com.au/people/josh-berman)
-- I am currently a 5th year student at the University of Sydney undertaking a double degree in a Bachelor of Advanced Computing (major of Computer Science) and a Bachelor of Commerce (major of Finance)
+- Bachelor of Advanced Computing (Computer Science) and Bachelor of Commerce (Finance) at The University of Sydney
 - In my free time you'll find me at the beach, surfing or travelling

 # 💻 Tech Stack: